 How does the exemption work?

-- an affiliate of the agent, or
+- an affiliate of the person, or

 What does ‘commercial property agency work’ mean?

-At which thresholds do the exemptions apply?
+At which thresholds does the exemption apply?

 - An aggregate market value of $40 million or more, or